 Kokonga Lodge -– Deluxe Superior Room with ensuite including a continental breakfast

-Enjoy pre-dinner nibbles followed by a 2 course gourmet meal
+Enjoy a 2 course gourmet meal

 This boutique Lodge has panoramic views over the heart of the Maniototo.
 It has six beautifully furnished and supremely comfortable en suite rooms along with a stylish guest area.
 It also has a self-contained cottage on the property.
 Dinner includes a gourmet 2-course meal using fresh local produce

 DAY 5 – KOKONGA TO MIDDLEMARCH CYCLING DISTANCE 42 KM